 - Mukta Hasta Merudandasana

-Staff Pose helps the ladies for health conditions like menstrual disorders.
+Staff Pose helps the ladies with health conditions like menstrual disorders.

 Furthermore, By this practice, the practitioner experiences a calm state of mind.